Complete Financial Questionnaire

 But!

-Serious Illness Cover (a tax-free lump sum paid to you if you fall ill with one of the illnesses covered in your policy) is also trickier as you can’t get cover for the illness you have.
+Serious Illness Cover (a tax-free lump sum paid to you if you fall ill with one of the illnesses covered in your policy) is also trickier as you can’t get cover for the illness you have but again, you’ll be covered for everything else.

 I’m not just saying this to hawk you a crappy insurance deal.